About the Strategic Engagement Coordination program

-An SEC project that is currently operating is our CALD Women’s Mentoring Project.
-Community consultations and sector service mapping identified a strong need for CALD women to have access to intensive, face-to-face, regular support in the form of supportive mentoring to overcome barriers to education and employment.
-Our experience shows that well trained mentors can provide support that helps CALD women navigate education, training, employment and the complex cultural expectations and barriers that impact their lives.
+CALD Women’s Mentoring Project – community consultations and sector service mapping identified a strong need for CALD women to have access to intensive, face-to-face, regular support in the form of mentoring to overcome barriers to education and employment.
+Our experience and project outcomes show that well trained mentors can make a difference in helping CALD women navigate education, training, employment and the complex cultural expectations and barriers that impact their lives.

 “It has been wonderful to meet a woman from a different cultural background to my own and work towards achieving her vocational goals.
 I am also enjoying learning more about educational and employment services available to unemployed migrant women and assisting in a very practical way in the job search process,” – Mentor.

 Funded by the Department of Families, Fairness and Housing, our Women’s Mentoring program was co-designed with CALD women and is delivered through the SEC program.